d12frosted/elpa-mirror/stable-melpa/elpa-mirror-readme.txt

 - Insert `(setq package-archives '(("myelpa" . "~/myelpa/")))` into ~/.emacs
 - Restart Emacs

+Tips,
+- `elpamr-exclude-packages' exclude packages
+- `elpamr-tar-command-exclude-patterns' excludes file and directories in package directory.
-You can also setup repositories on Dropbox and Github.
+- You can also setup repositories on Dropbox and Github.
 See https://github.com/redguardtoo/elpa-mirror for details.